Golf Course Review of Woburn Golf Club (Marquess, Duke's & Duchess')

 Woburn can boast no less than three golf courses that all regularly feature in the various top 100 rankings.

-That in itself is unique but what impresses me the most whenever Woburn is debated is that if you ask three different people which course they prefer you are likely to receive three different responses.
+That in itself is just about unique but what impresses me the most whenever Woburn is debated is that if you ask three different people which course they prefer you are likely to receive three different responses.

 My first taste of any of the courses at Woburn came in August 2014 when I played in the Men’s Open held over the Duke’s course.
 I wasn’t disappointed.